rodriguesrenato/coverage-path-planning/README.md

 4. Orientation (Based on movement actions)
 5. Action that was done **before** arrive at this position
 6. Action that will be done **after** arrive at this position

+The accumulated trajectory is stored on a class attribute, so that it can be used during or after the search.

 ## Policy Map